 - See a dermatologist once a year to screen for skin cancer.
 Early detection is key.
 Schedule this appointment today!

-Remember that diet, exercise, sleep and water intake can positively influence the skin for an added glow!
+Remember: Diet, exercise, sleep, and water intake influence the skin’s glow!

 How can you incorporate this into your daily life?

 - Take a brisk walk with your family after dinner.

 - Walk with your kids to school and back each day.

 - Walk to the local park and enjoy time together there.

 A friend once said that her goal is to always be in the middle of a good book.
 What an awesome goal!
 Reading has stress-reducing benefits, supports memory health, and aids in sleep.